mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 [![Discord Chat](https://img.shields.io/discord/1127341524770898062.svg)](https://discord.gg/ZvYBejFkm2)

-# IMPORTANT (2023-08-21): Errors in YAML file - fixed!
+# IMPORTANT (2023-09-11): Unknown issues with HA 2023.9.0 (1) and pyModbus
-In the last Home Assistant update (2023.8.3), some breaking changes have been made to the internal HA Modbus implementation.
-This causes that this yaml-integration won't start.
+In the current Home Assistant update (2023.9.1 (2)), there were (again) some changes made to the internal HA Modbus implementation (which is based on pymodbus).
+This causes that this integration gathers valid data for some minutes, but then stops.
-This was fixed in the current revision.
-Please upgrade.

-**Update 2023-08-25:** Home Assistant **2023.8.4** works with the current code, too!
+It is currently under investigation.
+If you have these issues, it is recommended to downgrade to HA 2023.8.

 # Note (July 2023)
 I made a mistake end of march causing unique_ids of sensors getting mixed up.
 This is now fixed, but it may affect you.
 You are affected, if you see these warnings in a current verison of the Standard PV dashboard: